danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 </div>

 Note:
-- Overall component on the left which would represent an organism
+- Overall component on the left which would represent a page such as a shopping cart
-- Then an example of how we'd break that in to molecules and atoms on the right
+- Then an example of how we'd break that down on the right
+  - organism being the filter/product table
+  - and then the molecules that build the table rows
+  - and then labels and prices making up the individual atoms
 ---

 ### Class components